jrjojr/byul_demo_env/README.md

-# 🌟 Byul's World DEMO 0.1 – NPC Pathfinding Simulator
+# 🌟 Byul's World DEMO 0.1 – Pathfinding Simulator

-**Byul's World DEMO 0.1** is a lightweight real-time simulator where multiple NPCs set their own goals and navigate a 2D grid map.
+**Byul's World DEMO 0.1** is a lightweight real-time simulator where multiple Motiles set their own goals and navigate a 2D grid map.
-It visually demonstrates how NPCs follow their paths dynamically.
+It visually demonstrates how Motiles follow their paths dynamically.

 The pathfinding algorithm is based on `D* Lite`, implemented in C and wrapped using CFFI for direct control in Python.